Why have Pet Programs for Seniors?

 - Paw Pals is a program that offers pet food to qualified seniors at no cost.

-- Through Pet Vets for Seniors, are veterinarians offer limited services to approved senior citizens for a reduced cost.
+- Through Pet Vets for Seniors, our veterinarians offer limited services to approved senior citizens for a reduced cost.

 Senior Citizens receiving services through either program will be assessed by LGOA or AAA staff to qualify.
 Other requests for pet services are handled on a case-by-case basis.
 All pet services are identified by LGOA staff and statewide partners.